jlguenego/node-expose-sspi/README.md

 - Filter groups options.
 - BUG: Connect to a local account while being on a domain
 - UTF8 everywhere
-- semaphore for AD directory
-- Refactor by using node module import statement

 ## Thanks